 A dragon.
 On my kitchen counter.
 It squeaked at me, which could mean absolutely anything, and began to preen itself like a cat.

-I may have grown up with magic all over, but dragons aren’t common.
+I may have grown up in the magical world, but even there, dragons aren’t common.
 They’re nearly extinct; the eastern Elders hid themselves in the earth somewhere long ago, and the western Red and Black clans are quite occupied with wiping each other out.
-In fact, dragons were declared endangered sometime in the sixteenth century — yet here a baby one stood, chewing clumsily at its dark claws.
+In fact, dragons were declared endangered sometime in the sixteenth century—yet here a baby one stood, chewing clumsily at its dark claws.

 I’d never seen anything so adorable in my life.

 Without warning, he chirped at me and jumped off the counter.

 I caught him just before he hit the floor.
 He felt fragile like a frog—warm and soft with loose, smooth skin over teeny tiny bones.
 I stroked his sides and his tiny little legs, winced at the sharpness of his adorable little claws, and discovered an outline of wings hidden under the skin of his ridged back.

 He looked at me warmly, leaned into my touch, and then puked fire all over my boots.

 It wasn’t controlled.
 There was no distance achieved, just a messy splash of liquid flame straight down.
 I whooped and danced backward, throwing magic in a mad attempt to prevent my toes melting, or the floor melting, since this was a rental and I wanted my security deposit back.

 I was glad Kyle couldn’t hear all this.
 I’m pretty sure I said a few curse words he’d never heard before.